raulmax319/sm64plus/README.md

 ### v1.1.0 (??/04/2021):
 **Launcher:**
 - Added the new settings to the launcher.
-- Made it take longer to reload settings from the launcher.
+- Made it take longer to reload all the settings from presets to prevent accidental reloads.
+- Added the C-buttons to the list of reassignable buttons for controllers.

 **Game itself:**
 - Added the "Graphics Backend" setting, which makes it possible to switch between Direct3D11 and Direct3D12 without rebuilding.